 - A. Required Interviews and appointments that must be completed. - 1.
 Interview with Recruitment Specialist. - 2.
 Interview with the Academic Department. - 3.
-Schedule appointment with the Financial Coordinator to arrange payment. - B. Required documentation that must be submitted (Transcripts and other documents submitted become the property of Angeles Institute and they are not returned to you or forwarded in any form to another college/university). - 1.
-Completed Admission application. - 2.
-Proof of age by official documentation (must be at least 17 years of age at time of course completion).
+Schedule appointment with the Financial Coordinator to arrange payment. - B. Required documentation that must be submitted (Transcripts and other documents submitted become the property of Angeles

+Institute and they are not returned to you or forwarded in any form to another college/university).

-- 3. Proof of successful completion of any of the following with transcripts or documentation: - a.
+- 1. Completed Admission application. - 2.
+Proof of age by official documentation (must be at least 17 years of age at time of course completion; 16 years of age for the Nurse Assistant Training Program CNA). - 3.
+Proof of successful completion of any of the following with transcripts or documentation (For Vocational Nursing & Medical Assistant programs only): - a.
 12th grade U.S. education from an accredited school. - b.
 General Education Development test (GED). - c.
 California High School Proficiency Examination (e.g., CHSPE, HiSet, TASC). - d.
 Foreign equivalency of 12th grade U.S. education as evaluated by an approved professional service (information on service provided). - e.
-School District letter with seal/letterhead documenting graduation from U.S. High School, if transcripts or diploma not available. - C. Required testing - 1.
-Passing score on the Wonderlic examination. - a.
+School District letter with seal/letterhead documenting graduation from U.S. High School, if transcripts or diploma not available.

+C. Required testing

+- 1. Passing score on the Wonderlic examination. - a.
 Wonderlic score of 12 is required. - 2.
 An additional examination or program will be required (i.e., HESI) if the qualifying assessment score for a VN student is <16. - a.
 An HESI score is required of 70% or - b.
 Completion of the Angeles Institute CNA/HHA program or - c.
 Completion of the Angeles Institute MA program - 3.
 Successful completion of a clear Background check, needed for clinical placement (information on service provided). - 4.
 Drug testing may be required during the program due to clinical site specifications.
 Students demonstrating a positive result on the drug testing will be dismissed from the vocational nursing program.